Please do not quote from this webpage, which is under construction.

 Léveillé, André (1880-1962):

+Born 1880 in Lille and maybe died in 1963.
 Autodidact.
-André Léveillé (1880-1962) made his debut at the Salon des Indépendants in 1911 and later was, beside Luce, vice-president.
+André Léveillé made his debut at the Salon des Indépendants in 1911 and later was, beside Luce, vice-president.
+Monneret mentions he exhibited from 1912-14 (and maybe also later on).
 Also exhibited at the Salon d’Automne.
 Made landscapes in the Auvergne.
 First painted in a Néo-Impressionist style, later in a Cubist style and later more Naturalistic.
 He was director of the museum Palais de la Découverte in paris from 1937-1960.
-(R56,p162)
+(R56,p162;R229)

 Luce, Maximilien (1858-1941):